vanshjakhetia/PlantGPT/README.md

     gaianet start

 ## How to Use
-1. Open your web browser and navigate to http://localhost:3000 (or the port specified in your configuration).
+1. Open your web browser and navigate to generated link.
 2. Start interacting with the chatbot by typing your plant-related questions.

 ## Display Video Link